Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem: Cryptanalysis

-As mentioned in \cite{Knuth:ACP:1997}, the moduli of CRT can be just set as some powers of 2 minus one when the moduli are fixed parameters.
-However, the probability that any $k$ positive integers are pairwise relatively prime is
+As mentioned in \cite{Knuth:ACP:1997}, the moduli of CRT can be simply set as some powers of 2 minus one when they are fixed parameters.
+However, the configuration become much complex when they are dynamic.
+This is attributed to the fact that the probability that any $k$ positive integers are relatively prime is given by

-where $p$ is any prime number \cite{Toth:ProbPrime:FQ2002}.
-The value of $A_k$ decrease exponentially with respect to $k$, where $A_3\approx 0.286$, $A_8\approx0.001$, and $A_{10}<10^{-4}$.
-As number of different elements of ciphertext of CECRT is at most $2^k$, the value of $k$ should not be less than 8.
-So, an efficient scheme have to be found to generate a set of coprime integers under control of a secret key.
-Otherwise, it would cost a large amount of computation to search and verify eligible sub-key.
-In addition, change of $n_i$ only influence decryption of $1/k$ plain-elements, which is far away from the requirement of a secure encryption scheme, e.g. small change in the key should cause a drastic change in the decrypted plaintext. \end{itemize}
+\cite{Toth:ProbPrime:FQ2002}.
+The value of $A_k$ decreases exponentially with respect to $k$, where $A_3\approx 0.286$, $A_8\approx0.001$, and $A_{10}<10^{-4}$.
+From Eq.~(\ref{equiv:encrypt}), one can see that CECRT of a given secret key generates at most $2^k$ different cipher-elements.
+When the plaintext is gray-scale image, the value of $k$ should not be less than 8.
+Therefore, an efficient scheme for generating a set of coprime integers under the control of a secret key has to be found.
+Otherwise, it would cost a large amount of computation to search and verify eligible sub-keys.
+In addition, a change in $n_i$ only influences the decryption of $1/k$ plain-elements, which hardly meets the requirement of a secure encryption scheme, e.g. a small change in the key should cause a drastic change in the reconstructed plaintext. \end{itemize}